Rei-SwitchBot/faq/en-us/Meter.md

 1. If you do not enable "store data to cloud" on the Meter's chart screen, the temperature and humidity data shown in the widget will remain static and will not be updated.

-2. Long press on the Meter widget -> Edit Widget to change to other Meter data and display it, but it is not possible to change to temperature and humidity of Outdoor Meter and Hub 2.
+2. Long press on the Meter/Meter Plus widget -> Edit Widget to change to other Meter/Meter Plus data and display it, but it is not possible to change to temperature and humidity of Outdoor Meter and Hub 2.

 3. Please refer to Apple Support for detailed instructions on how to add widgets.